opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

     :param size: Allocated buffer size.

 The function allocates the buffer of the specified size and returns it.
-When the buffer size is 16 bytes or more, the returned buffer is aligned on 16 bytes.
+When the buffer size is 16 bytes or more, the returned buffer is aligned to 16 bytes.

 .. index:: fastFree